1916 United States presidential election in Wyoming

 The 1916 United States presidential election in Wyoming took place on November 7, 1916, as part of the 1916 United States presidential election.
 State voters chose three representatives, or electors, to the Electoral College, who voted for president and vice president.

 In 1912, Wyoming had been the eighth-best state for embattled Republican nominee William Howard Taft.
-However, in contrast to the East where supporters of Theodore Roosevelt's "Bull Moose" Party rapidly returned to the Republicans, in the Mountain States many if not most of these supporters turned to the Democratic Party not only in presidential elections, but also in state and federal legislative ones.
+However, in contrast to the East where supporters of Theodore Roosevelt's Progressive "Bull Moose" Party rapidly returned to the Republicans, in the Mountain States many if not most of these supporters turned to the Democratic Party not only in presidential elections, but also in state and federal legislative ones.
 Another factor helping President Woodrow Wilson was a powerful "peace vote" in the Western states due to opposition to participation in World War I, and a third was that a considerable part of the substantial vote for Eugene Debs from the previous election was turned over to Wilson owing to such Progressive reforms as the Sixteenth and Seventeenth Amendments.